Adventure » A Tour Of Petra, Jordan

 The Treasury in Petra, Jordan

 While The Treasury may be the most photographed building in Petra’s ancient kingdom, we were keen to see as much as possible.
-We passed several rock-cut tombs with intricate carvings, temples, columns, obelisks and even a Roman-style amphitheatre large enough to seat 3,000 people.
+We passed several rock-cut tombs with intricate carvings, temples, columns and obelisks.
+There was even a Roman-style amphitheatre large enough to seat 3,000 people.
 Then it was time to start the journey up 800 rocky steps to the impressive Ad-Deir Monastery.

 Trekking through Petra, Jordan